GurcanUnsal/Unity-Air-Vehicle-Telemetry-Visualization/README.md

 RUNNING THE PROJECT
 - Import the project using the Unity Hub interface.
-- After the project is imported, open the "FileUpload" scene.
+- After the project is imported, open the "FileUpload" scene located under the Scenes folder.
 - If you try to play the "DataPlayback" scene without loading a dataset, you will encounter a warning.
 You can proceed to the FileUpload scene by pressing the OK button.